Improved care requires healthcare workforce increases

 These differences are rooted in social, economic, and environmental disparities — disparities which affect health outcomes two times more than clinical care, and which contribute to chronic disease and premature death two times more than access to care.

-We must address the structural inequities enmeshed in our health system by dismantling the barriers experienced by communities and populations of color.
+We must address the burdens preventing optimal health enmeshed in our health system by dismantling the obstacles experienced by communities with identity differences regarding ancestral history.
 When health care is informed by evidence-based research, discovery, innovation, translation, and practice based on who we include, we save more lives.

 We create thriving, resilient communities.
-We realize equity.
+We realize improved care and outcomes for all.

 One such barrier to care is a lack of representative health care providers.
-Many patients, especially people of color, don’t have a provider who looks like them or shares their experiences.
+Many patients, especially non-white people, don’t have a provider who looks like them or shares their experiences.
 When patients have more in common with their provider, their shared, lived experiences lead to increased trust, better engagement, more compliance with health recommendations, and, ultimately, better outcomes.

-But the truth is that there are far fewer Black and underrepresented minority clinicians in the workforce.
+But the truth is that there are far fewer non-white clinicians not reflective of the population the workforce.
 And that matters — a lot.

 Because it’s not only about care, but about who delivers that care: